Engineers Are Becoming Agent Managers

 The model I'm experimenting with: pair AI-assisted engineers directly with senior "architects" whose primary job is design and review, not implementation.
 The architect defines the system boundaries, writes the interfaces, makes the integration decisions.
 The engineers (with AI agents) implement against those interfaces.

-This looks less like a pyramid and more like a hub-and-spoke.
-One senior architect surrounded by 4-5 AI-assisted engineers who are surprisingly productive at implementation.
+This looks less like a pyramid and more like a hub-and-spoke: one senior architect surrounded by 4-5 AI-assisted engineers who are surprisingly productive at implementation.
 The architect multiplies their impact through design rather than through writing code.

 The Mid-Level Evolution